AriesLR/CVP_7DTD/README.md

 ## CVP_ZombieLoot
 Modlet for increasing the drop probablity and lowering the despawn timer of zombie loot bags.

-> To edit the drop probability and despawn timer open the Mods folder and go to CVP_ZombieLoot/Config/entityclasses.xml and edit the proper values.
+> To edit the drop probability and despawn timer open the Mods folder and go to zCVP_ZombieLoot/Config/entityclasses.xml and edit the proper values.

-<sub>*This modlet could conflict with anything that modifies the drop chance and despawn timer for zombies (more than likely an overhaul or performance mod).</sub>
+<sub>*This modlet could conflict with anything that modifies zombies at all.</sub>